beatrixzy/SurfacePro3-Windows7/README.md

 # SurfacePro3-Windows7
-My personal attempt at porting the Surface Pro 3's Drivers to Windows 7 I'll attempt to try a commit everyday, a possible update here / into a log file
+An attempt at porting Windows 7 to a Surface Pro 3
+### How was this possible?
+Thanks to the lessmsi package, decompiling the driver pack was easy, but porting it to Windows 7?
+That's the hard part as the driver pack only officially supports Windows 10 Pro, which is an issue as Windows 7 doesn't share the same kernel as Windows 10.